kossiitkgp/kwoc-2018/README.md

 The code at the end should be mailed to them once all students have filled in their mid-term/end-term evaluations.

+### After mentor fills the form

+Once the mentor has filled the form, firstly we take a note of it and block the particular id so that the mentor cannot fill the form again.

+We store the list of students he passes and fails in `secrets/pass.txt` and `secrets/fail.txt` in the following format:

+`github_username PASS/FAIL`

+We also store his elaborate response in a google sheet.

 ## Update `/students.csv` - Remove Mentors and Duplicates
 Run the following commands once, while deploying in the server to remove mentors and duplicate entries from `gh_login/student.csv` -